shubh-151/devTinder/homework.md

 - Install mongoose library
 - Connect your application to the database "Connection-url"/devTinder
 - Call the connectDB function and connect to database before starting application on 7777
-- create a userSchema for the other
+- create a userSchema & user Model
+-